by Dr. C.H. Weaver M.D. Medical Editor updated 11/2019

 The BEACON clinical trial evaluated treatment with Bravtovi™+ Mektovi® and cetuximab in patients with BRAFV600E-mutant mCRC whose disease has progressed after one or two prior regimens.
 The BEACON trial directly compared Bravtovi™ in combination with cetuximab with or without Mektovi to cetuximab and irinotecan-based therapy.
 The trial was conducted at over 200 investigational sites in North America, South America, Europe and the Asia Pacific region.

 Data leading to the FDA approval was presented at the ESMO 20th World Congress on Gastrointestinal Cancer.
 The results of the ongoing BEACON clinical trial demonstrated that:

 - The 3 drug combination of Bravtovi, Mektovi. and cetuximab was generally well-tolerated with no unexpected side effects.

-Several precision cancer medicines are now available for the treatment of advanced colon cancer.
-Bravtovi™ + Mektovi® represent advances in precision therapies targeting the hard to treat BRAFV600E-mutation and will expand the treatment options for this poor prognosis group of patients.
+Several precision cancer medicines are now available for the treatment of advanced colon cancer targeting specific genetic mutations.
+Bravtovi™ + Mektovi® represent a significant advance in precision therapies targeting the hard to treat BRAFV600E-mutation and will expand the treatment options for this poor prognosis group of patients.

 An ongoing study (ANCHOR-CRC) is investigating the effects of triplet therapy as first line treatment for patients with metastatic BRAF V600E-mutant colorectal cancer.